Residency Dates: Spring 2023 | February 1, 2023 - June 30, 2023

-At the Minda de Gunzburg Center for European Studies (CES), he will examine the consequences of economic insecurity and inequality on youth political behavior, specifically on the support for populist parties.
-His research aims to analyze to what extent young voters have embraced radical populist parties, both on the right and on the left of the political spectrum, as a result of the Great Recession (2008-2009) in Europe.
+At the Minda de Gunzburg Center for European Studies (CES), Cordero will examine the consequences of economic insecurity and inequality on youth political behavior, specifically on the support for populist parties.
+His research will examine to what extent young voters have embraced radical populist parties, both on the right and on the left of the political spectrum, as a result of the Great Recession in Europe from 2008-2009.

 Assistant Professor, Autonomous University of Madrid